teremterem/MiniAgents/README.md

 happened upon the first iteration of the `async for` loop which is the next place where a task switch happens.

-**💪 EXERCISE FOR THE READER:** Add another `await asyncio.sleep(1)` right before `print("Aggregator finished")` in the `aggregator_agent` function and then try to predict how the output will change.
+**💪 EXERCISE FOR READER:** Add another `await asyncio.sleep(1)` right before `print("Aggregator finished")` in the `aggregator_agent` function and then try to predict how the output will change.
 After that, run the modified script and check if your prediction was correct.

 ⚠️ **ATTENTION!** You can play around with setting `start_asap` to `False` for individual agent calls if for some reason you need to: